qiuyu05/Evacuate-/README.md

 ## 📖 Overview

-**EchoAid** is an intelligent disaster evacuation companion system designed for the **University of Waterloo Mathematics & Computer Building (MC Building, Floor 1)**.
+**EchoAid** is an intelligent disaster evacuation companion system currently designed for the **University of Waterloo Mathematics & Computer Building (MC Building, Floor 1)**.
 It uses AI-powered routing, real-time location tracking, and live coordination to guide people to safety during emergency evacuations.

 ### 🎯 Key Highlights